DeepAakash/cooee-project1/README.md

   npm i
 ```

-## Deployment
+## Running the app

-To deploy this project on your localhost
+To run this project on your localhost
 ```bash
   ng serve
 ```